TicWatch 3 Pro leaks on Amazon w/ October launch date - 9to5Google

 Google’s Wear OS platform is hopefully going to get a shot in the arm this Fall when watches with Qualcomm’s new Snapdragon Wear 4100 chipset start shipping to customers.
 Today, the first of those watches has leaked with the TicWatch 3 Pro, coming this October.

 With TicWatch Pro 3, we don’t know what hardware Mobvoi is utilizing or even if the line’s signature dual-display feature will return.
 What we do know is that the design has certainly been refined and at least appears to be considerably thinner.
-Personally, I dig it.
+Notably, though, a spec on the page showed measurements of 45.1 x 45.1 x 12.6mm.

 Aside from that, Amazon’s listing also shows a UK price of £299.99.
 That strongly implies that Mobvoi is giving its flagship watch a big jump in price this year as the TicWatch Pro LTE was just £249 in the UK when it launched.
 Directly converted, that would mean a price of up to $400 in the US, but most likely we’ll be looking at something more in the range of $300-350.
 Still, that’s a big price to pay for a newer chipset.

-Note: Update: Several hours after we posted this story, the Amazon listed has been altered considerably.
-It now shows another, never before seen smartwatch and only shows the name “TicWatch” on the listing.
-It also now shows a price of £399.